The Euclidean Space is Evil: Hyperbolic Attribute Editing for Few-shot Image Generation: Method

 This unique property is visualized in ~\cref{fig:disk} on a 2-D Poincaré disk.
 The image embedding near the edge of the ball (with a large radius) represents a more fine-grained image while the embedding near the center (which has a smaller radius) represents an image with abstract features (an average face).

 Although the hyperbolic space shares similar features with trees, it is continuous.
 In other words, there is no fixed number of hierarchy levels.
-Instead, there is a continuum from very fine-grained (closer to the border of the Poincaré disk) to very abstract (closer to the center).
+Instead, there is a continuum from very fine-grained (near the edge of Poincaré disk) to very abstract (near the origin).